 Ask questions.

-If you have questions about the agent, the insurance company, or the policy, contact your state insurance department or insurance counseling program.
+If you have questions about the agent, the insurance company or the policy, contact your state insurance department or insurance counseling program.
 (See the list of state insurance departments, agencies on aging and state health insurance assistance programs starting on page 52.)
 Be sure the company is reputable and licensed to sell long-term care insurance policies in your state.

 Check with several companies and agents.